-The earning appropriation policy in the Articles of Incorporation provides that the Company shall use the earnings for the year, if any, to pay all taxes and offset accumulated losses before allocating 10% of which as statutory surplus reserves.
+According to the surplus distribution policy stipulated in the company's articles of association prior to the amendment, if any, to pay all taxes and offset accumulated losses before allocating 10% of which as statutory surplus reserves.
 However, no additional statutory surplus reserve shall be provided once it reaches the Company's paid-in capital.
 Special surplus reserve shall then be provided or reversed from the balance pursuant to relevant laws and regulations.
 The Board of Directors shall prepare the proposal for the appropriation of earnings of the remaining balance, if any, combined with accumulated unappropriated earnings and submit it to the shareholders' meeting for resolution on bonus to shareholders.
-For the policies on the appropriation of employees', directors' remuneration under the Company's Articles of Association, please refer to Employees' Remuneration and Directors' Remuneration in Note 23(7).
+For the policies on the appropriation of employees', directors' remuneration under the Company's Articles of Association, please refer to Employees' Remuneration and Directors' Remuneration in Note 22(7).